-Cruquius Museum / Audio stories
+Cruquius Museum / Audio Stories and Sound Design

-• 2021
+2021

 The Cruquius Museum tells the story of how the Netherlands drained its biggest inland lake, the Haarlemmermeer, in the nineteenth century.
 Three steam-powered pumping stations accomplished this enormous task.
 One of them houses a museum today.